-- Type: Watch out for leather covers that are just the front side of a seat.
+- Type: Watch out for leather covers that only cover the front side of the seat.
 You’ll want something that encompasses most of your seat for a seamless look.

 - Headrests: How the leather seat cover handles your headrest is also important.
 You’ll want to ensure that it’s covered well and that the overall look matches the rest of the seats.

 - Water Resistance: If you’re someone who frequently has a beverage, or has kiddos who like to eat and drink in the car, make sure that the covers you choose are water-resistant so a spill doesn’t stain your seat.

 - Cushioning: Some seat covers also feature built-in cushioning.
 If you want some extra padding, look out for that feature.

 - Warranty: Consider purchasing a set of seat covers that come backed by a solid manufacturer’s warranty, or at least a timely refund policy.
 Measuring and selecting leather seat covers isn’t an exact science, and sometimes items arrive and are much different than you expected.
 It’s good to be able to return or exchange them without being stuck with something that doesn’t suit you.

 - Cleaning: Cleaning most leather and leatherette seat covers is a pretty easy task.
 For basic maintenance, just wipe them down with a damp cloth and then a dry one to avoid water stains.